timriffe/RSS_Reproducibility1/readme.md

 The analysis is staged in thematic steps, where each step has a unique R script in the `/code/` folder.

+`00_init.R` Run this to install all required packages.

 `01_functions.R` defines custom functions.
 It only contains an expedient life expectancy function.

 `02_get_data.R` downloads two files from the INE website, one for underlying cause of death data, another for resident population estimates.